wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-Rethinking-TLB-Designs-in-Virtualized-Env-a-Vary-Large-Part-of-Mem-TLB.markdown

 the data cache with short latency.
 POM-TLB also features a four-way set associative structure.
 Four elements in each set is stored compactly within the 64 byte burst read unit.
 When an address translation needs to probe POM-TLB, the MMU reads 64 bytes using the set index extracted from the virtual page number as well as the predicted page size class.
 Once the transfer finishes, a four-way comparison is performed in parallel.
+Only one DRAM access is issued.
+Each row in the DRAM is assumed to be 2KB, which can hold 32 sets.